Dispersive $\pi K\to \pi K$ and $\pi \pi \to K \bar{K}$ amplitudes from scattering data, threshold parameters and the lightest strange resonance $\kappa$ or $K^*_0(700)$: Data parameterizations and Unconstrained Fits to Data

 The parameters of the unconstrained fit to data (UFD) are shown in Table \ref{tab:S32pa}.
 Compared to the results using our parameters in \cite{Pelaez:2016tgi}, this UFD will produce a much better agreement with dispersion relations to start with, even though its uncertainties have been reduced.
 It is worth noticing that a simple fit to the whole data collection, without removing the conflicting data points as explained above, would lead to way greater deviations between the fit and the dispersive results.
 Moreover, its scattering length would lie further away from the sum-rule result than our new UFD.

 Our resulting UFD phase is plotted as a dashed line with a light orange band in Fig.~\ref{fig:s32data}.
-Note that at low-energies the curve follows closely the data of \cite{Bakker:1970wg,Linglin:1973ci} whereas at high energies is dominated by the data from \cite{Estabrooks:1977xe}.
+Note that at low-energies the curve follows closely the data of \cite{Bakker:1970wg,Linglin:1973ci} whereas at high energies it is dominated by data from \cite{Estabrooks:1977xe}.

-Finally, let us remark that we also considered leaving the Adler Zero as a free parameter, instead of fixing it to the CHPT leading order value.
-The motivation was that, later on in subsection~\ref{subsec:subth}, we will provide the best value for this Adler zero, obtained from dispersion relations using a constrained fit and it comes at $\sim 0.550\,$GeV, whereas the LO ChPT value that we have used here is located at $\sim 0.516\,$GeV.
-However, since $S$-wave data starts at energies around 0.75 GeV, roughly 250 MeV above the Adler Zero, the best fit with a free Adler zero parameter does not improve the overall $\chi^2$ at all, whereas both the scattering lengths and the resulting Adler Zero are at odds with the dispersive values that we will obtain later.
-In other words, the pure unconstrained fit to data does not provide sufficient information to determine accurately the threshold and subthreshold regions, which is not unexpected considering that there is no data at threshold, and the lowest lying data points are incompatible between themselves.
-Since at this point we are interested in a phenomenological parameterization of the data, and the subthreshold region is less relevant, we consider that setting the Adler zero to the LO ChPT position, i.e., within $10\%$ of its actual value, is good enough for our purposes.
+Finally, let us remark that we also considered leaving the Adler Zero as a free parameter, instead of fixing it to the ChPT leading order value.
+The motivation was that, in subsection~\ref{subsec:subth}, we will provide the best value for this Adler zero, $\sim 0.550\,$GeV, obtained from dispersion relations using a constrained fit, whereas the LO ChPT value that we have used here is located at $\sim 0.516\,$GeV.
+However, since $S$-wave data starts at energies around 0.75 GeV, roughly 200 MeV above the Adler Zero, the best fit with a free Adler zero does not improve the overall $\chi^2$ at all, whereas both the scattering lengths and the resulting Adler Zero are at odds with the dispersive values that we will obtain later.
+In other words, the pure unconstrained fit to data does not provide sufficient information to determine accurately the threshold and subthreshold regions, which is not unexpected considering that there are no data at threshold, and the lowest-lying data points are incompatible between themselves.
+Since, at this point, we are interested in a phenomenological parameterization of the data, and the subthreshold region is less relevant, we consider that setting the Adler zero to the LO ChPT position, i.e., within $10\%$ of its actual value, is good enough for our purposes.
 We reiterate that the position of this Adler zero will be obtained in subsection~\ref{subsec:subth} from dispersion relations with a $\sim2\%$ accuracy.

 \underline{$S^{1/2}$ partial wave} \\